Soulside Journey (1991)

 the glory of The Return...

 "Ravishing Grimness" is the best song on the album, by far.
-Again, it opens with a fast tremolo riff that
+Again, it opens with a fast tremolo riff

-up, as the main riff returns.
+back up, as the main riff returns.
 This one song is worth the price of the album, as it truly lives up to its title.

 "For this I'll burn in Hell, for sure"